If you’ve ever done SEO, you know how good it feels to see your rankings go up.

 Next, make sure your server has adequate speed.
 It should be no longer than 200 milliseconds.

 There are tons of factors that can cause slow site speed, so the best way to prevent slowness is to keep your site as lightweight as possible.
+And Ubersuggest will break down how to do that and what to fix.

 As a rule of thumb, if you have anything unnecessary on your site, remove it so your speed is the best it can be.